medialab/ANTA/README.md

 http://nltk.org/data.html

 ### Troubleshooting:
-No upload button under the include document site
+_No upload button under the include document site_
 - Make sure the folder /public/js is writable

-Continually getting the error "bad encoding or file type", when uploading PDFs:
+_Continually getting the error "bad encoding or file type", when uploading PDFs_
 - You might be be missing pdf2text/pdftotext on your server or the server might be unable to locate the utility.
-A simple way to tell php the path to pdftotext is by e.g. adding the following line in the middel of your public/index.php file:
+A simple way to tell php the path to pdftotext is by e.g. adding the following line in the middle of your public/index.php file:

 	putenv("PATH=" .$_ENV["PATH"]. ':/usr/local/bin');

-General upload problems
+_Problems with upload_
 - Make sure that uploads and all it's subfolders are writable.

+_Stem functions_
+- If you are getting errors from the system not being able to find to find anything starting with stem (e.g. the function stem_english) your php installation are missing the __stem__ extension.
+If you have pecl working this can be solved by running the command:

+  		sudo pecl install stem

+  If this doesn't work, you can then make a manual installation with the following steps:

+  1) Download the package (e.g. version 1.5.1) from http://pecl.php.net/package/stem.
+  2) Upload and unpack
+  3) Go to the folder containing the files of stem
+  4) Install by running

+		phpize
+		./configure
+		make
+		make install

 Other problems
 - Make sure that the logs folder is writable.
 Wrong log folder permissions  might result in errors when analyzing text.